 What Crackers Go With Hummus

 Crackers are very tasty with hummus.
 They give you the saltiness and crunch that you want to pair with a dip, and they come in a variety of types and flavors.
 They also make a great addition to an appetizer tray.
 Just put the hummus in the middle and surround it with a variety of crackers.
+You can also bake your own crackers, tortilla chips, or flatbread to give your hummus a homemade and fresh pairing!

 - Pita Bread